awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

 + Amazon Redshift – For more information, see [Creating and using AWS KMS keys to encrypt Amazon Redshift target data](CHAP_Target.Redshift.md#CHAP_Target.Redshift.KMSKeys)\.
 + Amazon S3 – For more information, see [Creating AWS KMS keys to encrypt Amazon S3 target objects](CHAP_Target.S3.md#CHAP_Target.S3.KMSKeys)\.

-After you have created your AWS DMS resources with an AWS KMS key, you can't change the encryption key for those resources\.
+After you have created your AWS DMS resources with a KMS key, you can't change the encryption key for those resources\.
 Make sure to determine your encryption key requirements before you create your AWS DMS resources\.

 ## Network security for AWS Database Migration Service<a name="CHAP_Security.Network"></a>